Rima-chan/p1_wild/README.md

 ### Disclaimer

 This is a school project.
-I wanted to go deeper with `useContext` and `useReducer` react's hooks with asynchronous.
-This is certainly not optimised or even good practise for a "real wordl" projet
+I wanted to try and test `useContext` and `useReducer` react's hooks with asynchronous actions.
+This is certainly not optimised or even good practise for a "real world" projet

 ### Technologies